mtsac-cs/CSharp-LINQ-Practice/README.md

 }
 ```

-When you run the program the ``itemMasters`` list will popuplate with items from a zip file included with this repository.
+When you run the program the ``itemMasters`` list will populate with items from a zip file included with this repository.
 You can use that to practice all of the LINQ extensions.

-## Exampe:
+## Example:

 In this example code we are using the LINQ extension ``FirstOrDefault`` to find the first item whose name is ``HP Potion I``.
 We're then outputting the item's name to console to show whether or not it successfully found it.
 ```